sjanota/git-hub/Readme.md

 ### `git pr comment`

-`git pr comment` allows you to edit comment locally before publishing it.
+Allows you to edit comment locally before publishing it.
 The idea is to make notes with progress on your local machine, where you develop and once you're ready (e.g. before leaving office) publish them to GitHub.

 Usage: